Mötley Crüe: 2004–2007: Reunion and renewed success

 In 2005, Mötley Crüe was involved in an animation-comedy spoof Disaster!, which was written by Paul Benson and Matt Sullivan and which was used as the introduction film to concerts on their Carnival of Sins tour.
 That tour continued throughout 2005 and was commemorated with the release of a live album and DVD in 2006.
 In the fall of 2005 the band re-recorded "Home Sweet Home" as a duet with Linkin Park lead singer Chester Bennington and donated the proceeds to the victims of Hurricane Katrina.

 In 2006, Mötley Crüe went on the Route of All Evil Tour, co-headlining with Aerosmith and taking performers from Lucent Dossier Experience on the road with them.
-2006 also saw the band sign with Paramount Pictures and MTV Films to adapt their autobiography The Dirt into a movie, but the production was delayed for several years and the deal eventually fell through.
+Paramount Pictures and MTV Films planned to adapt their autobiography, The Dirt, into a movie, but the production was delayed for several years and the deal eventually fell through.
 In June 2007, Mötley Crüe set out on a small European tour.
 A lawsuit was filed by Neil, Mars and Sixx against Carl Stubner, Lee's manager.
 The three sued him for contracting for Lee to appear on two unsuccessful reality shows the band claim hurt its image.
 It was later reported on Motley.com that the lawsuit had been settled.

 In 2007, Sixx published his diaries as the bestselling autobiography The Heroin Diaries: A Year in the Life of a Shattered Rock Star, covering the band's Girls, Girls, Girls world tour and his 1987 overdose, and Sixx's side project band Sixx:A.M. released The Heroin Diaries Soundtrack as a musical parallel to the novel.

-2008–10: Saints of Los Angeles
+2008–2010: Saints of Los Angeles

-The band hosted the Motley Cruise from January 24 to 28 in 2008; this featured Ratt, Skid Row and Slaughter.
+Vince Neil (not the band) hosted the Motley Cruise from January 24 to 28 in 2008; this featured Ratt, Skid Row and Slaughter.

 On June 11, 2008, Mötley Crüe and manager Burt Stein filed suit against each other.
-Stein was Neil's personal manager and also, according to the band and rival manager Kovac, served as the band's manager at one time.
+Stein was Neil's personal manager and, according to the band and rival manager Kovac, served as the band's manager at one time.
 The band and Kovac sued in Los Angeles County Superior Court, claiming Stein was not entitled to a cut of Mötley Crüe's earnings.
 Stein sued the same day in Nashville's federal court, saying he was entitled to 1.875 percent of what the band makes.
-Other litigation between the parties also ensued in Nevada.
+Other litigation between the parties arose in Nevada.
 In July 2009, lawyers for both sides announced that the disputes had been "amicably resolved" through a "global settlement".

 Mötley Crüe's ninth studio album, titled Saints of Los Angeles, was released in Japan on June 17, 2008, and in America on June 24, 2008.
 The album was originally titled The Dirt, as it was loosely based on the band's autobiography of the same name, but the title was later changed.
 In the US, the album was released by Eleven Seven Music.
-Eleven Seven also took over US distribution of their back catalog.
+Eleven Seven took over US distribution of their back catalog.